 The inspiration behind “Philadelphia" was to end the trend of disinformation and encourage research for a cure.
 Director Jonathan Demme also employed several crew members and extras who were both Philadelphia natives and HIV positive.
 Demme said, “I wanted very much to employ people with AIDS as extras or any other aspect because it was very hard for people with AIDS to gets jobs and what have you “.

 Fast forward twenty years, and significant progress can be seen.
-Just ask Suellen Kehler, who was an extra in “Philadelphia”, and is living with HIV.
+Just ask Suellen Kehler, who was an extra in “Philadelphia” and is HIV positive.
 Kehler is thought to be the only HIV positive individual who worked on “Philadelphia” who is still alive today.
 She says, “If I want to be around another 20 years, I need to make sure these pills go down…because my friends didn’t make it so these pills are something that they wish they could have made it for.”

 Although progress has been made, there is still much work to be done.
-While treatment and prevention have seen improvements, there are still about 50,000 new HIV infections in the U.S. per year, and stigmas and misinformation about the disease still exist today.
+There are still about 50,000 new HIV infections in the U.S. per year, plus stigmas and misinformation about the disease still exist today.
 When first released, many viewed “Philadelphia” as a launching point for change.
 Re-watching “Philadelphia” is a great way to reflect on the progress made, while dedicating oneself to the changes that still need to come.